devleaks/followthegreens/README.md

 Dear Laminar,

-Rather than artificial yellow "coach" arrows to show the way to taxi, would it be possible to provide a killing eye candy "Follow the green"?
+Rather than artificial yellow "coach" arrows to show the way to taxi, would it be possible to provide a killing eye candy "Follow the greens"?

-Follow the green is a fairly recent Advanced Surface Movement Guidance and Control System (A-SMGCS).
+Follow the greens is a fairly recent Advanced Surface Movement Guidance and Control System (A-SMGCS).
 It is used at a couple of the busiest airports.
 In other words, that system do exist.

-As far as realism goes, let's say that the simplest local muni airfield can now have "follow the green", provided it has a network of taxi route.
+As far as realism goes, let's say that the simplest local muni airfield can now have "Follow the greens", provided it has a network of taxi route.
 But brighter taxiway centerline lights is not as artifical as the yellow coach arrows.
 Following the green works in all weather and day time conditions.

 I have seen this in action (Dubai airport, arrival with heavy fog, camera in the nose of the plane.)
 All taxilights were lit, the pilot was shown the way to follow with a rabbit of a few taxiway centerline lights (about 3-6 lights, fairly fast and dynamic rabbit).
 It was awesome to see.
-Please search for "follow the green" and look at a few videos.
+Please search for "Follow the greens" and look at a few videos.

 Thanks a lot for X-Plane.
 We have a lot of fun.
 Keep it open, so we can add our fantasies to your world.